 The cost per student for each competition $8.50 (incl.
 GST).

-After registration has been received we will provide you with a school password that enables your students to login to the competition.
+After registration has been received and your students entered and confirmed, we will provide you access to unique user codes and passwords that will enable your students to login to the competition.

 Reporting of results

-Results are provided to schools via a secure online login within 10 working days of the closing of the competition.
+Results are provided to schools early term 3.
 Prizes will be awarded for each competition and year level.

 Certificates for each student will be sent to the school and prizes will be awarded to top students.